A Gleason solution model for row contractions: Model maps for CCNC row partial isometries

-By \cite[Lemma 2.5]{BES2006cnc}, $b_1 \in \scr{S} _d (\H , \J )$ and $b_2 \in \scr{S} _d (\H ' , \J ' )$ coincide weakly if and only if there is an onto isometry $V : \J \rightarrow \J ' $ so that \emph{i.e.}, if and only if $\scr{H} (b_2 ) = \scr{H} (V b_1 )$.
+By \cite[Lemma 2.5]{BES2006cnc}, $b_1 \in \scr{S} _d (\mc{H} , \J )$ and $b_2 \in \scr{S} _d (\mc{H} ' , \J ' )$ coincide weakly if and only if there is an onto isometry $V : \J \rightarrow \J ' $ so that \emph{i.e.}, if and only if $\scr{H} (b_2 ) = \scr{H} (V b_1 )$.

-Weak coincidence also defines an equivalence relation on Schur class functions, and we define: \begin{defn} The \emph{characteristic function}, $b_V$, of a CCNC row partial isometry $V$ is the weak coincidence class of any Schur class characteristic function $b_V ^\ga \in \scr{S} _d (\J _\infty , \J _0 )$ constructed using any model triple $(\ga , \J _\infty , \J _0 )$ for $V$.
-We will often abuse terminology and simply say that any $b_V ^\ga$ is the characteristic function of $V$. \end{defn} Note that the characteristic function, $b_V$, of any CCNC row partial isometry always vanishes at $0$, $b_V (0) =0$, and (as discussed in Subsection \ref{HerglotzSection}) this implies that $b_V$ is strictly contractive on $\B ^d$.
-In the single variable case when $d=1$ and $X$ has equal defect indices, the above definition of characteristic function reduces to that of the \emph{Liv\v{s}ic characteristic function} of the partial isometry $X$ \cite{Livsic,AMR,GMR}. \end{remark}
+Weak coincidence also defines an equivalence relation on Schur-class functions, and we define: \begin{defn} The \emph{characteristic function}, $b_V$, of a CCNC row partial isometry $V$ is the weak coincidence class of any Schur-class characteristic function $b_V ^\ga \in \scr{S} _d (\J _0 , \J _\infty )$ constructed using any model triple $(\ga , \J _0 , \J _\infty )$ for $V$.
+We will often abuse terminology and simply say that any $b_V ^\ga$ is the characteristic function, $b_V$, of $V$. \end{defn} Note that the characteristic function, $b_V$, of any CCNC row partial isometry always vanishes at $0$, $b_V (0) =0$, and (as discussed in Subsection \ref{HerglotzSection}) this implies that $b_V$ is strictly contractive on $\B ^d$.
+In the single variable case when $d=1$, the above definition of characteristic function reduces to that of the \emph{Liv\v{s}ic characteristic function} of the partial isometry $V$ \cite{Livsic,AMR,GMR}. \end{remark}